helidon-io/helidon-build-tools/helidon-maven-plugin/README.md

 > **_NOTE:_**  Terminals often provide mappings between the standard color names used here and what they actually render.
 So, for example, you may declare `red` but a terminal could be configured to render it as an entirely different color.
-Further, not all styles are supported or enabled in every terminal so e.g. the (really annoying) styles like `blinking` may do nothing.
+Further, not all styles are supported or enabled in every terminal so e.g. the (really annoying) styles like `blink` may do nothing.

-Basic colors and styles are applied to text enclosed by `$(` and `)`, e.g.:
+Colors and styles are applied to text enclosed by `$(` and `)`, e.g.:
 ```
    <message>Here is $(red styled) text</message>
 ```